Skip to main content

 • Using onboarding surveys ensures new hires at DigitalOcean have what they need to succeed, while also providing helpful feedback on the process to the People Team

 When it comes to creating a survey plan, Hendrickson says, “I think one of the most important parts of the process is understanding why you really care about engagement.
-For us, it drives people’s experience of working here, it drives retention, our ability to hire, attract and refer candidates.”
-The goal for DigitalOcean’s survey plan is to measure engagement with the same rigor they approach other business measures.
+For us, it drives people’s experience of working here, retention, and our ability to hire, attract, and refer candidates.”
+The goal of DigitalOcean’s survey plan is to measure engagement with the same rigor as they approach other business measures.

 Surveys for onboarding

-DigitalOcean sends out three surveys to new hires – one after their first week, one at 30 days and the last at 90 days.
+DigitalOcean sends out three surveys to new hires – one after their first week, one at 30 days, and the last at 90 days.
 The first week’s survey is mostly operational and tactical.
 The People Operations team wants to make sure employees are getting what they need to start out on the right foot.
 After thirty days, they’re looking to see if new hires have been introduced to the right people, are having the right conversations, and are still excited about their decision to join DO.
-At 90 days, people are asked if they’ve set goals, are having feedback conversations with their manager and are set up for success overall.
+At 90 days, people are asked if they’ve set goals, have feedback conversations with their manager, and are set up for success overall.

 Hendrickson adds that this multi-survey approach lets them make quick changes and easy tweaks to the onboarding process.
-For example, based on feedback from the onboarding surveys, DigitalOcean has recently begun implementing a buddy program for new hires, to help them adjust more easily and quickly.
+For example, based on feedback from the onboarding surveys, DigitalOcean has recently begun implementing a buddy program for new hires to help them adjust more easily and quickly.
 Hoffman says their onboarding program was thoughtfully designed from the start.
 “The surveys provide useful data and confirmation that our approach has been working.
-We can see where onboarding is having an impact and, over time, we can hopefully identify areas where when people have a good onboarding experience, that leads to higher performance and overall engagement and retention,” he adds.
+We can see where onboarding is having an impact, and over time, we can hopefully identify areas where people have a good onboarding experience, which leads to higher performance and overall engagement and retention,” he adds.

 Action planning at DigitalOcean

 In keeping with their ocean-themed brand, DigitalOcean’s employee surveys are called the “Tide” and the “Current.”
-Tide surveys are a full engagement survey, which take place every six months.
+Tide surveys are full engagement surveys that take place every six months.
 The Current is DigitalOcean’s check-in survey, with just a few questions to see how people are doing.
-These pulse survey questions are focused primarily on satisfaction with the company, team and individual performance, and whether employees have what they need to be successful.
+These pulse survey questions are focused primarily on satisfaction with the company, team, and individual performance and whether employees have what they need to be successful.
 Because of the company’s rate of growth, Hendrickson says this cadence works for their team.
 “If we surveyed only every six months or longer, we might miss some things,” he says.

 For each survey, the People Team has created a plan of action to share results with senior leadership, HR business partners and the company overall.
 As Hendrickson notes, “As the team grows, we don’t expect our action planning process to change a lot, but we’ll keep tweaking it based on the feedback we receive each cycle.
 We’re in the process of further building out our People function, which should allow us a lot more dedicated support in reviewing the results and crafting meaningful action plans.”